IlliterateElf/SN-Program11-Smart-Pointers/README.md

-Workflow and Documentation
+# Workflow and Documentation

-Documentation
+## Documentation

-Captain.h
+**Captain.h**
-o	Observes how many boats are left
+>!
+Observes how many boats are left

 std::list<weak_ptr<Lifeboat>> mSightedBoats
-o	Sight of lifeboats
+>!
+Sight of lifeboats

 bool BoatsHere()
-o	If no boats here, returns false
+>!
+If no boats here, returns false

-Crew.h
+**Crew.h**
-o	Hold a boat and can accidentally drop it
+>!
+Hold a boat and can accidentally drop it

 constant float DROP_CHANCE
-o	Constant drop chance, 5%
+>!
+Constant drop chance, 5%

 shared_ptr<Lifeboat> mBoat
-o	Lifeboat connected to Crew
+>!
+Lifeboat connected to Crew

 void Drop()
-o	Method to possibly accidentally drop boat
+>!
+Method to possibly accidentally drop boat

-Lifeboat.h
+**Lifeboat.h**
-o	Two instances, gets destroyed when crew shared_ptr is lost
+>!
+Two instances, gets destroyed when crew shared_ptr is lost

 constant int CAPACITY
-o	Constant cap of boats, 20
+>!
+Constant cap of boats, 20

 std∷list<shared_ptr<Passenger>> mPassengers
-o	Passengers on the boat
+>!
+Passengers on the boat

 void AddPassenger(shared_ptr<Passenger>)
-o	No logic, simply adds Passenger to mPassengers
+>!
+No logic, simply adds Passenger to mPassengers

 ~Lifeboat()
-o	Prints number of mPassengers when destroyed
+>!
+Prints number of mPassengers when destroyed

-Passenger.h
+**Passenger.h**
-o	People who need to get on boats
+>!
+People who need to get on boats

 enum gender
-o	Types of gender, male and female
+>!
+Types of gender, male and female

 int age
-o	Below CHILD_MAX means is a child
+>!
+Below CHILD_MAX means is a child

 const int CHILD_MAX
-o	Max age to be considered a child, 10
+>!
+Max age to be considered a child, 10

 gender mGender

 bool mTried
-o	Set to true if failed first try
+>!
+Set to true if failed first try

 Passenger()
-o	Randomizes creation of age and gender
+>!
+Randomizes creation of age and gender

 int GetGender()